Black sand on white foam. Steep cliffs jutting from flat land. Green moss covered by snow crystals. Red lava under ice caves.

 We had a nice (dark) walk around town, past the tourist-loved Hallgrimska church, until we wandered into the National Museum of Iceland for a quick history lesson.
 Warning: Visiting a chilly history museum post-sleepless transatlantic flight is not for the faint of heart.
 The Museum was fascinating, however, and much like the museum I visited in Stockholm, it had great commentary on treatment of refugees today as well as an exhibition on the parallels between racism in Iceland 80 years ago and questioning the forms in which it still exists today.

 A brisk walk later, we arrived back at the Oddsson Ho(s)tel, which seems to be going through an identity crisis as it is comprised of a hostel, hotel, bar, karaoke club, and restaurant.
-Accommodation was comfortable enough but not great.
+The accommodation was comfortable enough but not great.
 Its main redeeming quality, however, is the hot tub on the roof.
 I think this is the first hostel I’ve stayed in where the guests didn’t seem to want to meet new people.
 Maybe it’s just the cold weather?

 Day Two: Reykjadalur hot springs